 Chevron New Energies will be the first GeoZone partner ready to engage in project-specific community outreach.
-The Chevron New Energies project is expected to deploy Enhanced Geothermal System (EGS) technology to enable commercial power generation beyond the current extent of the Geysers field.
+The Chevron New Energies project is expected to deploy EGS technology to enable commercial power generation beyond the current extent of the Geysers field.
 Chevron is continuing to negotiate a grant award for the project with the Department of Energy (DOE) and plans on leveraging many of the lessons learned from the DOE's own EGS project in Utah.

 EGS creates an underground flow path in deep hard rock that allows circulation of fluid to collect underground heat to generate power.
-EGS creates the flow path by leveraging hydraulic fracturing technology from the oil and gas industry in ways that greatly reduce the environmental risks.
+EGS creates the flow path by borrowing from the hydraulic fracturing technology in the oil and gas industry, but avoiding the environmental risks that can exist in oil and gas operations.
 SCP is aware that the hydraulic fracturing process in the oil and gas industry is associated with many adverse environmental and social impacts and the local community may be concerned with its application for EGS in the GeoZone, even if it has a very different risk profile.
 Accordingly, SCP is committed to providing transparency on the risks and benefits of EGS and any other technologies proposed in the GeoZone as early as possible and working with the community to build awareness and facilitate discussion.